tidev/ti.facebook/README.md

 The Facebook module is used for connecting your application with Facebook.
 This module supports the following features:

-Logging in to Facebook and authorizing your application.
+* Logging in to Facebook and authorizing your application
-Requesting read and publish permissions.
+* Requesting read and publish permissions
-Refreshing existing permissions.
+* Refreshing existing permission
-Making requests through the Facebook Graph API using the requestWithGraphPath method.
+* Making requests through the Facebook Graph API using the requestWithGraphPath method
-Posting web and native share dialogs.
+* Posting web and native share dialogs
-Posting send request dialogs.
+* Posting send request dialogs
-Like button.
+* Like button

 Getting Started
 ---------------